 Is it necessary to wait for our family physician to bring up the topic of hospice, or can I raise it first?

 When facing a serious illness, the patient and family are encouraged to discuss hospice care at any time with their physician, other healthcare professionals, clergy, or friends.
-It is important to remember that the earlier the referral is made, the sooner the hospice team can make the individual’s final weeks and months as comfortable as possible.
+It is important to remember that the earlier the referral is made, the sooner the hospice team can make the individual’s final months or weeks as comfortable as possible.

-Do I have to choose from the list of providers that my doctor gave us?
+Do I have to choose from the list of providers that our family doctor provided?

 No. It is common for a personal physician to provide a list of local hospice agencies that they are familiar with.
-You can choose from that list or go with another option.
-It is entirely your choice.
+You can choose from that list or go with another option — it is entirely your choice.
+Not all hospices are the same.
 Research the quality scores of all Medicare-certified hospice companies at HospiceCompare.org.

-No. Hospice care is available for anyone who has a terminal illness with a prognosis of six months or less by their doctor.
-Other common degenerative conditions include heart and lung disease.
+No. Hospice care is available for anyone who has a terminal illness with a prognosis of six months or less.
+Other common degenerative conditions include heart disease, compromised respiratory function, and neurological disease; this is not an exhaustive list.

 How does hospice care begin?